-This page features case studies from colleges, universities, and cities that incorporated justice, equity, diversity, and inclusion (JEDI) practices into their climate action planning
+This page features case studies from colleges, universities, and cities that incorporated diversity, equity, inclusion, and justice (DEIJ) principles into their climate action planning processes and plans.

 Within Higher Education